tairasoul/VAProxy.SpeedrunningUtils/README.md

 Simple speedrunning utils for VA Proxy.

-Needs [LiveSplit.Server.Modded](https://github.com/tairasoul/LiveSplit.Server.Modified) to create splits if they aren't there already.
+~~Needs [LiveSplit.Server.Modified](https://github.com/tairasoul/LiveSplit.Server.Modified) to create splits if they aren't there already.~~
+No longer needs LiveSplit.Serever.Modified to function, but it is needed if you have ANY elements with addToLayout set to true.

 Also needs [SettingsAPI.VAProxy](https://github.com/tairasoul/SettingsAPI.VAProxy) to integrate into the actual game UI for settings.
 It is included by default though.